 Meticulous procurement planning and timely material delivery are vital to avoiding costly project delays.
 Construction Managers must navigate potential disruptions with agility, ensuring essential supplies arrive on schedule.
 This is closely intertwined with resource allocation and overall construction logistics.

-A Client-side Project Manager serves as the champion for the project owner's interests throughout a capital project's lifecycle.
+A Client-side Project Manager serves as the champion for the interests of the project owner throughout a capital project's lifecycle.
 Acting as the central communication hub, they connect the owner with the various project players – contractors, consultants, and even the local community, if necessary.

 Their primary objective is to ensure the project's final outcome aligns perfectly with the owner's vision.
 This means delivering on all the owner's key requirements: staying within the designated scope, adhering to the budget, meeting deadlines, and achieving the desired quality standards.